Spooky Ghost Crafts for Halloween

 Scare up an appetite with these adorable ghost treat bags.
 To make, simply glue wiggly eyes on white or translucent treat bags.
 Fill with fresh popcorn for the ultimate Halloween ghost snack.

 Hang this apparition-adorned wreath on your front door to greet Halloween guests and scare away mischievous tricksters.
 In a well-ventilated area, spray-paint a grapevine wreath white; let dry.
 Place a sheet of waxed paper on a cutting board and roll out white oven-bake clay (such as Sculpey) to 1/8-inch thick.
-Using the photo as a guide (or our free patterns), cut out two ghost shapes from the clay with a crafts knife.
+Using the photo as a guide, cut out two ghost shapes from the clay with a crafts knife.
 Bake the shapes in the oven according to the manufacturer's instructions.
 Once cool, glue the ghosts to the wreath with strong glue (such as E6000).
 Tie a gauzy ribbon in a bow and attach it to the wreath with wire.

 Set a ghostly theme for your haunted house with a simple handmade doorknob hanger.
 Trace a ghost shape (mimic ours or create your own) onto white cardstock; cut out.
-Cut a hole in the center for a doorknob, and add eyes and a message with marker (or print them onto the cardstock before cutting out the design).
+Cut a hole in the center for a doorknob, and add eyes and a message with a marker (or print them onto the cardstock before cutting out the design).